hatch9191/sei_project_one_faceoff/README.md

          cells[newShot].classList.remove(enemyShotClass)
        }, 1001)
 ```
-  Unfortunately this wasn’t successful in stopping this error so I decided to increase the size of the grid to 14x14 and set the parameters for clearing the setInterval to 2 rows from the ends of the grid and put a setTimeout on removing the Shot class which did fix the issue, if slightly unelegantly.
 - The classic Space-Invaders enemy movement down the screen was one of my Nice-To-Have goals.
 I realised that this wasn’t going to be simple early on so chose to work on other elements that I felt would give more of an impact.
 In the end I wasn’t able to implement a working version of this in the game but on reflection I believe I could have achieved this with a separate set of virtual reference points for the enemy array which would lend the actual enemy array its predictable movement.

 ## Bugs